ElykDeer/elykdeer.github.io/index.md

  - [An overflow of my extra-curriculars](/osiris/).
  - And [information about my personal projects](/SaplingStudios/).

- If you have any questions at all or just want to chat, please feel free to contact me with either of the emails below.
+ If you have any questions or just want to chat, please feel free to contact me with either of the emails below.